Easy Homemade Vegan Mayo

 Instructions

-- Open the tofu container and drain the water.
-I do this by putting it on paper towels for 10-15 minutes.
-If you're using shelf-stable tofu (doesn't need refrigeration), you shouldn't need to set it on paper towels because it isn't packed with much water.
-However, the refrigerator-type tofu will definitely need to be drained and allowed to sit on a dishcloth or paper towels before using.
-This article Easy Tofu Recipes has more information on the different types of tofu and how to use them.
+- Open the silken tofu container and drain the water it has been packed in.
+If you're using shelf-stable tofu which doesn't need refrigeration, you shouldn't need to set it on paper towels because it isn't packed with much water.
+However, the refrigerator-type soft tofu will need to be drained and allowed to sit on a dishcloth or a few paper towels before use.

-- Place the tofu into a blender.
-Add the rest of the ingredients and puree until smooth and creamy.
+- Place all of the ingredients into a blender and process until smooth and creamy.

-- Keeps in the refrigerator for about 10 days.
+- Store in the refrigerator for up to10 days.
 This makes approximately 1 pint of mayo.

 Video